Bujiraso/shufflepaper/README.md

 * Set wallpaper location in shufflepaper.conf and optionally set XDG_DATA_HOME
 * Run install.sh
 * Run wallMiner.sh to collect all the wallpapers (performance upgrades are planned for future releases)
-* Set up cron to run or manually call randomBG.sh when a new background is desired
+* Set up cron to run or manually call '$ sfp random' when a new background is desired